Shady XV: Singles

 The first single, "Guts Over Fear", which features vocals by Australian singer-songwriter Sia and production from Emile Haynie, was previewed in the trailer for the film The Equalizer, released on June 16, 2014 (with its title not yet revealed).
 A TV spot for the film was released on August 24, 2014, and aired during the 2014 MTV Video Music Awards, at the end of which it was promoted as "featuring the new song Eminem feat.
 Sia 'Guts Over Fear' from Shady XV - Black Friday".
 The song was a new leak before it was released a day later on the iTunes Store.
 It was later confirmed that the track would also roll during the closing credits of The Equalizer.

 The second single, "Y'all Ready Know" by Slaughterhouse, was released on November 4, 2014.
 The music video was released the same day.
 The third and last single, "Detroit vs. Everybody" by Eminem, Trick-Trick, Dej Loaf, Big Sean, Royce Da 5'9", and Danny Brown, premiered on Eminem's radio channel Shade 45 on November 10, 2014.
 It was officially released on iTunes later that night.

 Critical reception

-Shady XV received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 61, which indicates "generally favorable reviews", based on 9 reviews.
 Samantha O'Connor of Exclaim! said, "For the Shady diehard fans, Shady XV is enough.
 But for those searching for that nostalgic surge of adrenaline-inducing passion and innovative content reminiscent of the Shady reign, it's better to skip the new material and head straight to the classics."
 Kyle Anderson of Entertainment Weekly said, "Shady's first half is, like most new Eminem material, more problematic but also more rewarding.
 With its aggro-horrorcore production, trapped-in-2001 cultural nods (there's a reference to former congressman Gary Condit), and Billy Squier sample, it's essentially The Marshall Mathers LP 2.5, with all the accompanying dicey gender politics."

 Homer Johnsen of HipHopDX said, "Some songs border on perfection.
 A few more are just solidly average.
 Yet, it all balances out, and the rhymes on full display make Shady XV a great compilation release."